-4.232 The Slough, Wycombe and Aylesbury WAFU forecasts (Figure 4-17) show some initial small changes (associated with DO changes in AMP7 and sustainability reductions that are confirmed for AMP7 or shortly after), before stable WAFU forecasts throughout the planning period.
+4.243 The Slough, Wycombe and Aylesbury WAFU forecasts (Figure 4-17) show some initial small changes (associated with DO changes in AMP7 and sustainability reductions that are confirmed), before stable WAFU forecasts throughout the planning period.
 This reflects the negligible impact of climate change and resilience changes on the WAFU of the SWA zone.